 The ocean and environment are the center of my life and inspiration for my art.
 So it’s important to find a way to use my artistic talents to support the organizations who are working to protect our planet and keep its people healthy.
 Over the last few years, I’ve partnered with several nonprofits, donating art and funds to their causes.
-In addition to individual projects, I donate 5% of all sales to one of my nonprofit partners.

 As a California native and surfer, keeping our ocean and beaches clean is very important to me.
 The ocean is my sanctuary and I want to do my part to help it stay healthy.
 Heal the Bay is a great organization that makes a difference.
 I’m stoked to work with them and contribute to their cause as a Heal the Bay 2013 Partner Artist.